Children & Teen Counselling

 How Swift Counselling can help you?

-Available at both our Practice sites, in Swindon (Wilts) and near Brecon (Powys), our most common approach to these kinds of difficulties is to work with the whole family, using a programme based on Systemic/family systems thinking called Non-Violence Resistance (NVR).
+Available at our Practice, in Boughrood,Powys - mid-way between Brecon, Hay on Wye and Builth Wells.
+Our most common approach to these kinds of difficulties is to work with the whole family, using a programme based on Systemic/family systems thinking called Non-Violence Resistance (NVR).

 Behind the NVR programme is the idea that it is useful to consider some kinds of child/teenager difficulties as reflecting particular patterns of family interactions, rather than as a problem with the child/teenager.